barbozadev/OpenJDK11.0.8_7-with-OpenJFX11.0.8_2-BUNDLE/README.md

 ## Requirements & Installation

-> As OpenJDK11 no longer includes the OpenJFX announced since JDK8, I have come to need to create a BUNDLE OF OpenJDK11.0.8_7 with OpenJFX11.0.8_2, for those who want to have OpenJfx installed in the same OpenJDK.
-The package or folder "openjfx-modular-SDK" included in the repository has been built before, this according to the OpenJFX manual, if you want to build the OpenJFX by yourself, follow the steps in the manual: https://wiki.openjdk.java.net/display/OpenJFX/Building+OpenJFX
+> As OpenJDK11 no longer includes the OpenJFX announced since JDK8, I have come to need to create a BUNDLE of OpenJDK11.0.8_7 with OpenJFX11.0.8_2, for those who want to have OpenJFX installed in the same OpenJDK.
+The package or folder "openjfx-modular-sdk" included in the repository has been built before, this according to the OpenJFX manual, if you want to build the OpenJFX by yourself, follow the steps in the manual: https://wiki.openjdk.java.net/display/OpenJFX/Building+OpenJFX

 >REQUIREMENTS: